Directed by: Steven Spielberg || Produced by: Frank Marshall

 There’s nothing particularly special or unique about Raiders‘ premise or story, at least on paper: Biblical themes and Nazi Occultists, tomb raiding and archaeological intrigue mixed with classic spy-thriller politics, lots of punching and shooting, etc. It’s very James Bond-esque in many ways, though both Jones and Bond owe obvious debt and narrative lineage to adventure serials, comics, and mystery novels that predate them and even cinema.
 What propels Raiders of the Lost Ark to another level are Spielberg’s epic direction, Jones’ charismatic performance, and John Williams’ unforgettable score.

 Remember, we’re dealing with the all-time Hollywood blockbuster-master in ole’ Steve, and his right-hand music-man, Williams, writes and orchestrates one of the most iconic musical accompaniments in cinematic history.
 The action-scenes and stunts in Raiders are breathlessly entertaining, brutal, and well choreographed with the brilliant music.
 This was the day and age of practical stunts, effects, and dedicated on-location shooting, and Raiders is one of the finest films to have emerged from that era of down-and-dirty filmmaking.
-Though somehow still conceivable as a “film for all ages” at the time of its release, Raiders is a ferocious movie at times, and that’s what makes it awesome.
+Though somehow still conceivable as a “film for all ages” at the time of its release, Raiders is often a ferocious movie, and that’s what makes it awesome.
 Blood flows freely and frequently here, and both Jones and his feminine cohort, Ravenwood, murder numerous opponents (namely Nazis) in cold blood and with extreme prejudice.
 People fucking explode from the wrath of God, for Christ’s sake.
 Remember folks, this movie was rated PG back in the day.

-A basic feature of a badass and Indiana Jones in particular is that he doesn’t give a fuck and yet won’t take shit from other people.
-He does what he has to in order to get the job done and doesn’t worry about political correctness or whom he might offend or blow up in the process.
 This is why these movies feel so refreshing to so many older viewers today in comparison to most contemporary mainstream movies, which attempt to tip-toe around their audiences’ feelings, political correctness, and cultural sensitivity, and sanitize everything, no matter how artificially or lazily they attempt to do so.
 In many ways it’s almost impossible to compare the Spielberg and Lucas of today with whom they were in the 1970s-1980s; they were younger, more rebellious, more intense, and their movies from that era reflect those qualities, none more so than Indiana Jones: A badass who shoots up bad guys with ruthless determination, openly mocks foreign cultures in ways that would shock the Huffington Posts and Vox Medias of today, talks down to and sleeps with his female leads, and always saves the day in the end, albeit in the sloppiest way possible.